Cameron-Ord/Cameron-Ord/README.md

 ## What im currently doing:

 - Working on svte.
-A graphical text editor with an SDL2 backend, leveraging TTF for vector fonts.
+A graphical text editor with an SDL2 backend, using SDL TTF for vector fonts.